pumpkin990/Getting-and-Cleaning-Data-Project/CodeBook.md

     'test/y_test.txt': Test labels.

-The following files are available for the train and test data.
-Their descriptions are equivalent.
+The following files are the train and test data.

     'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.